Causes of Depression

 Brain chemicals called neurotransmitters such as dopamine, norepinephrine and serotonin, and hormones such as those produced by the thyroid gland are also related to depression.

 Because of hormonal and physical changes after pregnancy, as well as the responsibility of a new life, some women could develop depression after giving birth.

 A family history of depression provides a genetic vulnerability to depression, which may then develop in stressful situations.

 There is also a link between chronic illnesses and depression.
 Some chronic medical conditions like diabetes, heart disease, lupus, multiple sclerosis and cancer could cause depression.
 Hypothyroidism also causes low mood and fatigue.
 Sometimes the diagnosis of a lifelong illness can also lead to stress and depression.

-Similarly, chronic pain can contribute to depression since it prevents activity, disrupts sleep, and hampers ability to perform tasks.
+Similarly, chronic pain can contribute to depression since it prevents activity, disrupts sleep, and hampers the ability to perform tasks.
 Certain medications can increase the risk of depression or cause fluctuations in mood.
-Similarly, use of alcohol and drugs like cannabis to cope with depression can make things worse.
+Similarly, the use of alcohol and drugs like cannabis to cope with depression can make things worse.